Chart Color Schemes

 Wollongbar performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-In Wollongong, 24.6% of residents aged 15 and above hold university degrees, compared to the state average of 32.2%.
-Bachelor degrees are the most common at 17.3%, followed by postgraduate qualifications (4.3%) and graduate diplomas (3.0%).
-Vocational credentials are also prevalent, with 39.9% of residents aged 15 and above holding such qualifications - advanced diplomas account for 11.0% and certificates for 28.9%.
-Educational participation is high, with 28.9% of residents currently enrolled in formal education.
+Wollongbar's educational qualifications trail regional benchmarks, with 24.6% of residents aged 15+ holding university degrees compared to the state average of 32.2%.
+Bachelor degrees are the most common at 17.3%, followed by postgraduate qualifications at 4.3% and graduate diplomas at 3.0%.
+Vocational credentials are prominent, with 39.9% of residents aged 15+ holding such qualifications - advanced diplomas at 11.0% and certificates at 28.9%.
+Educational participation is high in Wollongbar, with 28.9% of residents currently enrolled in formal education.

 This includes 10.9% in primary education, 8.5% in secondary education, and 3.3% pursuing tertiary education.